LowlyDBA/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Reserved keyword reference

-A list of ANSI SQL (92, 99 and 2003), MySQL 3 to 5.x, PostgreSQL 8.1, MS SQL Server 2000, MS ODBC and Oracle 10.2 reserved keywords.
+A list of ANSI SQL (92, 99 and 2003) reserved keywords and T-SQL reserved keywords as of SQL Server 2008.

 ```sql
 A